khrona/awesomium-net-wiki/general-use/using-web-sessions.md

 WebView view = WebCore.CreateWebView( 1280, 960, session );
 {% endhighlight %}

 In technology specific WebControls, the `IWebView.WebSession` property is implemented as a read-write property.
-You can use it assign a `WebSession` to a `WebControl`.
+You can use it to assign a `WebSession` to a `WebControl`.
 You can only set this property while the underlying web-view of the `WebControl`, has not yet been created (while `IsLive` is still *`false`*).

 #### Assigning to a WPF WebControl